 STCW Basic Safety Training is a one week long course comprised of five modules.
-The course provides students an important introduction to working at sea, and will equip them with the necessary skills and knowledge to work safely on-board a seagoing vessel.
-Although it is a legal requirement for working on board commercial vessels over 24-meters, it is strongly recommended to be taken by all seafarers.
-Once students obtain STCW Basic Safety Training they are equipped with the minimum mandatory requirement for working on superyachts and commercial vessels over 24meters in length.
+The course provides students with an important introduction to working at sea and will equip them with the necessary skills and knowledge to work safely on-board a seagoing vessel.
+Although it is a legal requirement for working on board commercial vessels over 24-metres, it is strongly recommended to be taken by all seafarers.
+Once students obtain STCW Basic Safety Training they are equipped with the minimum mandatory requirement for working on superyachts and commercial vessels over 24 metres in length.

-Our STCW (Standards of Training, Certification and Watch keeping) courses are run in accordance with section A-VI/1 of the STCW Code, to include the Manila amendments introduced in 2010.
+Our STCW (Standards of Training, Certification and Watch keeping) courses are run in accordance with section A-VI/1 of the STCW Code including the Manila amendments introduced in 2010.

 What you will learn

 Our Basic Training package covers the five course modules:

 Personal Safety & Social Responsibility

 An understanding of on-board working conditions, safety procedures and accident prevention.

 Personal Survival Techniques